Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 Is overthinking conversations part of perfectionism?

+It can be.
 Many people who struggle with perfectionism or people-pleasing replay conversations afterward, worrying about how they came across.

-This work focuses on changing the response itself, not just talking about it.
-That’s why sessions are active, relational, and paced carefully — so your nervous system learns a different experience of closeness, conflict, and expectations in real time.
+That’s why sessions are active, relational, and paced carefully, so your nervous system learns a different experience of closeness, conflict, and expectations in real time.

 The next step is a brief consultation call.